tryoxiss/11ty-test/src/specs/bonfire/recent.md

 ```
 *We suggest you store this data minified in a deployed server, as it can get bulky with all the indents.*

 XML SHOULD work with the recommended database (MariaDB; recommended because you can easily self-host.
 All of its features are entirely free, open source, and handles large data loads well.
-You can pay for them to host it with addons like redundant data though). [^1](https://mariadb.com/kb/en/what-data-type-should-i-use-to-store-xml-natively-in-the-database/),
+You can pay for them to host it with addons like redundant data though). [^1](https://mariadb.com/kb/en/what-data-type-should-i-use-to-store-xml-natively-in-the-database/).

+For a users GUID, you generate a GUIDv1, and then the result of that that and the users inputted username on signup (this WILL NOT change when they change thier username.
+Thier GUID is thier GUID for life unless reset*) will be fed in to create a GUIDv5.
+The users defult tag is generated with the first 14 bytes from thier guid, if the tag would be `0000`, or is above `#9999`, then they instead read the next 14 bits.
+If no string resulting in a non-zero tag is found, the tag is set to be `#0001`. if it goes above, until the end, then they are instead automatically assigned the tag `#9999`.

 When mentioning users, any of the following structures can be used, as long as one would bring it down to just one user in the current hub.

-A user's CID is 8 segments long.
-For this example we will analyse `0s9h:3t0r:mqcs:xzpy:vwfg99:5d0s:zd0fg:7z9o`

-- The first 4 segments denote the first 16 characters displayed as safe of the ??? of the UNIX timestamp to millaseccond percision that they joined on, dis
-- The following 3 segments denote the first 12 characters of the ??? hash of current instance instances domain (e.g., ??? hash of "example.com").
-- The final segment is a rabdom number generated based on the conbined string of your countrys code and the current timezone your computer is set to. [!CHANGE MAYBE!]

-This has a small, but existent chance for collisions, due to seeding.
-Which means that ALL IDs must be checked before going through.
-If a collision woulf occur, simply automatically send the request again as soon as it recives the denined response, it can simply resend it.
-This can occuur up to thirty times before giving a "Singup Failed" response to the user.

 ```plaintext
 @username